turquoise5/ComWeb/docs/method.md

 ## `Method`

-Contains the various _methods_ (e.g., manual, transitivity) by which a given fact (e.g., inclusion, membership) is established.
+Contains the various _methods_ (e.g., manual, transitivity) by which a fact (e.g., inclusion, membership) may be deduced into the database.

 ### Fields